Overwhelmed With COVID Patients, Oregon Hospitals Postpone Surgeries And Cancer Care

 "There's so many other people who are being affected," he says.
 "People are dying waiting for a hospital bed.
 That just angers me.
 It's hard to stay quiet now."

-He says it's hard to be sympathetic for the COVID patients filling up hospitals, when a simple vaccine could have prevented most of these hospitalizations.
+He says it's hard to be sympathetic for the COVID-19 patients filling up hospitals when a simple vaccine could have prevented most of these hospitalizations.

 This story comes from NPR's health reporting partnership with Jefferson Public Radio and Kaiser Health News (KHN).